History of Chris Benoit in Timeline

 Chris Benoit

-Chris Benoit was a Canadian professional wrestler known for his technical wrestling ability and performances in promotions like WWE, WCW, and ECW.
-He achieved considerable success, winning multiple championships.
-However, his career and life ended tragically in June 2007 when he murdered his wife and son before committing suicide.
-This event led to significant controversy and scrutiny of professional wrestling, particularly regarding head injuries and their potential impact on mental health.
+Chris Benoit was a Canadian professional wrestler known for his technical wrestling ability and intense in-ring style.
+He achieved significant success in promotions like WWE, WCW, and ECW, winning multiple championships.
+However, his legacy is overshadowed by the tragic double murder-suicide in 2007, where he killed his wife and son before taking his own life.
+This event led to widespread condemnation and scrutiny of the wrestling industry's effects on mental health and the long-term impact of head injuries.

 On May 21, 1967, Christopher Michael Benoit was born.
-He would later become a Canadian professional wrestler.
+He later became a Canadian professional wrestler.

 Others born on this day/year